-Early in Term 1, each class in Years 2-6 hold an election to determine who their chosen SRC representative will be.
+Early in Term 1, each class in Years 2-6 will hold an election to determine who their chosen SRC representatives (2 per class) will be.
 Students will be asked to nominate themselves or accept a nomination from a peer.
-All students have the opportunity to be nominated.
-Candidates will be asked to present a short talk for their class to provide information about themselves and explain why they feel that they would be a good selection as an SRC member.
-All class members will vote for their preferred representative in their class.
-Students will be reminded that the role of SRC representative is one of student service, and the election should not simply be a popularity contest.
+Students not currently in a leadership position will have the opportunity to be nominated.
+Candidates will be asked to present a short talk for their class to provide information about themselves and explain why they feel that they would be a suitable SRC.
+All class members will vote for their preferred representatives in their class.
+Students will be reminded that the role of SRC representative is one of student service and the election should not simply be a popularity contest.
 This process will be completed using a secret ballot, whereby no students in the class will be privy to the tallies of votes in the classroom.

-Students who are elected will receive their badge at an induction ceremony early in Term 1.
+Students who are elected will receive their badge at an assembly in Term 1.